fkarg/fkarg.github.io/staged/brain-work.md

 and creativity.
 At its core, it is about being able to generate ideas without being judged for them, and doing things in other ways than usually.

-Appearing competent to others is the topic of the twelth chapter.
-Apart from the fact that you should take notes during meetings and preperation does not mean knowing all numbers off your head, there are some tips on how to actually become competent.
+Appearing competent to others is the topic of the twelfth chapter.
+Apart from the fact that you should take notes during meetings and preparation does not mean knowing all numbers off your head, there are some tips on how to actually become competent.
 Doing even small amounts of exercise will improve your mental abilities by up to 30 percent.
 A balanced lifestyle improves mental abilities